osg-htc/docs/docs/data/osdf/install-origin-rpm.md

   * Inbound TCP port 8443 for file access via the HTTP(S) and XRoot protocols.
   * (Optional) Inbound TCP port 8444 for access to the web interface for monitoring and configuration;
     if enabled, access to this port should be restricted to the LAN.
-* __Service requirements:__
-    * An origin in the OSDF should have at least:
+* __Service requirements:__ An origin in the OSDF should have at least:
     * 1 core
     * 1 Gbps connectivity
     * 12 GB of RAM
-  We suggest that several gigabytes of local disk space be available for log files, although some logging verbosity can be reduced.
+    * Several GB of local disk space be available for log files, although some logging verbosity can be reduced.

 As with all OSG software installations, there are some one-time steps to prepare in advance: